miguel-mzbi/Compilers-Lecture/labs/07/README.md

 ## Objective

-Make the student create a CFG for the calculator previusly created using YACC
+Make the student create a CFG for the calculator previously created, using YACC

 # Requirements